-As part of our commitment to the “Disability Confident” scheme we offer an interview to all candidates with a disability who meet our minimum criteria for the job vacancy that they are applying for.
-This is known as the Guaranteed Interview Scheme (GIS).
+As part of our commitment to being a ‘Disability Confident Leader’ we offer an interview to all candidates with a disability who meet our minimum criteria for the role that they are applying for.

-Owing to the sensitivity of our work, we do not publicly disclose the identities of our staff.
 Discretion is vital.
-You should not discuss your application, other than with your partner or a close family member.
+You should not discuss your application other than with your partner or a close family member.

 Please note you should only launch your application from within the UK.
 If you are based overseas, you should wait until you visit the UK to launch an application.
 Applying from outside the UK will impact on our ability to progress your application.